toralf/tinderbox/README.md

     ~/tb/bin/start_img.sh <image name>

+Without an image name all symlinks in *~/run* are processed.
 The wrapper *runme.sh* calls the tinderbox script *job.sh* itself.
 It basically parses the output of *cat /tmp/packages | xargs -n 1 emerge -u*.
 It uses *chr.sh* to handle the chroot related actions.